We are committed to playing a role in the communities where we carry out our business and thereby give a benefit to those with whom we interact.

 Modern slavery is a crime and gross violation of fundamental human rights.
 It takes various forms, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

 We have a zero tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our corporate activities.
 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.

-This statement sets out our actions to understand all potential modern slavery risks related to businesss and to ensure steps are maintained to prevent slavery and human trafficking.
+This statement sets out our actions to understand all potential modern slavery risks related to business and to ensure steps are maintained to prevent slavery and human trafficking.

-Mitigate the risks of slavery and human trafficking occurring in our supply chains.
+Mitigate the risk of slavery and human trafficking occuring in our supply chains

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement for the current financial year.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's Slavery and Human Trafficking Statement in the current financial year.